Things To Do With Kids: Southern Louisiana

 Southern Louisiana is the perfect spot for families to “pass a good time.”
 Here are a few of our top kid-friendly picks in the area.

-Kid-Friendly Wildlife Attractions in Southern Louisiana
+Kid-Friendly Wildlife Attractions

 Zoosiana Zoo of Acadiana: Visit this 45-acre gem in Broussard to see more than 750 animals from 130 species, including black bears, giraffes, cougars and zebras.
 While there, be sure to hop on the Safari Express train ride through animal habitats and check out the Jungle Lodge Playground, one of the largest playgrounds in Louisiana.